valyrian24052/Gyan-Setu/README.md

 # Teacher Training Chatbot

+## Overview
+An AI-powered chatbot for training teachers using Llama models and natural language processing.

 A sophisticated chatbot system designed to help train teachers by simulating realistic student interactions.
 The system uses LLM models for natural conversation, PostgreSQL with vector database capabilities for efficient similarity search, and modern web technologies for an intuitive user interface.

 ## Project Overview